Once Saved Always Saved

 They shared with the apostles a belief in the efficacy of the sacrament to wash sins away .... (p.
 87).

 In part, David Pawson goes outside the Bible to the so-called Church Fathers, who contradicted themselves and Scripture, for his proof of this doctrine.
 See David Bercot.
 That in itself is wrong since we are to get all of our doctrines from the Scriptures alone (2 Tim.
 3:16,17).
 The Bible Is Final Authority.
 Also, click here to read about the errors of those who think one is forgiven at baptism.
-Read Are You Saved At Baptism?
+Read Does Baptism Save?

-■3.
-David Pawson does not document many of his quotes.
+3. David Pawson does not document many of his quotes.
 He makes stirring statements, but no source is cited.
 On page 95 two examples are found — one about Luther and another about John Calvin.
 Did they really state those things?
 If so, are they quoted out of context or accurately cited?
-There is no documentation to find out.
+There is no documentation listed by David Pawson to find out.

-■4.
-David Pawson wrongly called Dwight L. Moody an Arminian (p.
+4. David Pawson wrongly called Dwight L. Moody an Arminian (p.
 100).
 While it is true that Moody rejected the first four points of Calvinism, he was a staunch proponent of eternal security.
 Hence, Moody was a one point Calvinist — not an Arminian.
+The once saved always saved debate must be taken seriously.
+We should never tolerate Jezebel, as David Pawson seems to have done.

 How Could Augustine Have Been a Scholar

-■5.
-David Pawson called Augustine a scholar (p.
+5. David Pawson called Augustine a scholar (p.
 91).
-The truth is, Augustine believed one was saved by water apart from faith and also promoted Mary worship.
+The truth is, Augustine of Hippo believed one was saved by water apart from faith and also promoted Mary worship.
 Since Augustine also believed in eternal security, David Pawson is countering his own efforts by calling this eternal security teacher a scholar.
 Furthermore, Augustine prayed to Mary for salvation!
-He was heretical.
+He was heretical, but David Pawson calls him a scholar.

 David Pawson is Horribly Wrong About Willful and Deliberate Sin